travelping/docker-pcap/README.md

 ## Usage

-For the container to be able to capture packets on any interface of the host system `--net=host --cap-add NET_ADMIN` needs to be passed to the docker run command.
+For the container to be able to capture packets on any interface of the host system `--net=host --cap-add NET_RAW` needs to be passed to the docker run command.

 Environment variables can be overwritten using the `-e` option of the `docker run` command.